Service Agreements

 When Service is Due

-Nordvest tracks the next due date for each active agreement.
-The service becomes due when:
+NORDVEST tracks the next due date for each active agreement and surfaces it on the Next Up page.
+A service becomes due when:

 - The scheduled date arrives